garlic-guardian-and-the-crouton-kid/ryker-sf/README.md

 ### Running

-To run the pipeline, build the code (see below for instructions), and the run:
+To run the pipeline, build the code (see below for instructions), and then run:

 ```
-find $PWD/$IMAGES -type f | xargs build/reconstruct_3d
+find $PWD/$IMAGES -type f | xargs reconstruct_3d
 ```

 where $IMAGES is the (local) path to the directory where you have downloaded the